raganwald/raganwald.github.com/_posts/2013-02-20-twenty-thirteen.md

 ---
 {% endhighlight %}

-If both of those things are set up correctly, the post is automatically published when I push to github.
-It's poured into the "dark" layout and the resulting HTML is available at  [http://raganwald.com/2013/02/20/twenty-thirteen.html](http://raganwald.com/2013/02/20/twenty-thirteen.html).
+If both of those things are set up correctly, the post is automatically published when I push to Github.
+It's poured into the "tactile" layout, and the resulting HTML is available at  [http://raganwald.com/2013/02/20/twenty-thirteen.html](http://raganwald.com/2013/02/20/twenty-thirteen.html).
 I can preview my work by running `jekyll` on the command line, `jekyll --auto` if I want it to rebuild the site locally whenever it detects changes, or `jekyll --server 3333` if I want to run a preview web server on port 3333.

 But building locally is optional.
 The site is rebuilt by Github when I push and that's what's published to the web.